 The distribution network is a huge asset, distributed over a wide area.
-While much of this asset hasn’t changed for decades, the use of it is changing very rapidly.
-With the introduction of distributed energy resources (DERs), reduced budgets and high performance expectations a new paradigm shift has been required to address the growing challenges.
-Doing things the way they have been historically done is not enough – utilities now need data more than ever to make best use of their assets – both the physical assets and the people who manage and operate them.
+While much of this asset hasn’t changed for decades, its use is changing very rapidly.
+A new paradigm shift must address growing challenges with the introduction of distributed energy resources (DERs), reduced budgets and high-performance expectations.
+Doing things the way they have always been done is not enough – utilities now need data more than ever to make best use of their assets – both the physical assets and the people who manage and operate them.

 Introducing Smart Infrastructure Solutions (SIS)

 The Dynamic Ratings ConnectGrid™ Smart Infrastructure Solution (SIS) is an agile technology stack that enhances connectivity to grid edge assets for better management.
-The system is tailored to meet varying security, scalability and availability requirements and has many options available in architecture and communication technology.
+Tailor the system to meet varying security, scalability and availability requirements.
+Many options are available in architecture and communication technology.

 The distribution system (electric power grid) represents the largest interconnected machine in the world.
-It is ideally suited for the ConnectGrid™ Smart Infrastructure Solution with distributed assets, big data, machine to machine communications and a need for more sophisticated analytics.
+The ConnectGrid™ Smart Infrastructure Solution is ideal for distributed assets.
+It manages big data, machine to machine communications and provides much needed sophisticated analytics.
 The IoT platform can bridge operational technology hardware such as transformer monitors and line sensors with energy business systems such as PI.
 This ensures the data is securely and easily transmitted to all the stake holders within a large organization so planning, construction and maintenance and asset management can all operate seamlessly with cooperation.

-After the initial investment is approved, many organizations fall into the trap of analyzing technical details while losing site of how all the data will be turned into actionable information.
+Many organizations fall into the trap of analyzing technical details while losing site of how to turn the data into actionable information.
 Staying focused on the business’ needs helps define which dashboard solution will best meet organizational goals.

 Wireless communications is abundant across all industry segments.
 Organizations with multiple sites and distribution assets have been using various technologies to reach those end points for years.
-The ConnectGrid™ Industrial IoT platform has been designed to take advantage of the latest Low-Power Wide-Area Network (LPWAN) communication technologies.
-LPWAN technologies offers decreased power usage, increased range and lower capital and operational costs than traditional communication technologies.
+The ConnectGrid™ Industrial IoT platform takes advantage of the latest Low-Power Wide-Area Network (LPWAN) communication technologies.
+LPWAN technologies offer decreased power usage, increased range and lower capital and operational costs than traditional communication technologies.